How to License Photos for Print.

 • Confirm that you agree to abide by terms as listed under the two following sections.

-We will respond to this email with availability, pricing and other suggestions, which you will need to confirm before we upload the full-size jpgs to you.
+We will respond to your email as to availability & if you qualify, terms and condition which you will need to confirm before we upload the full-size jpgs to you.

 [To top]

-• The fee covers a license for usage for one project (e.g. one book title, magazine issue, etc.) with no extra charge for reprints or new editions of that project.
+• The license covers usage for one project (e.g. one book title, magazine issue, article, etc.) plus reprints or new editions of that project.

-• The fee allows minor editing of the photo or conversion to black & white.
+• The license allows cropping, minor editing of the photo or conversion to black & white.

 Terms & conditions.